 Left - Dale Phillips, Superintendent of the Lincoln Home National

-Historic Site, gave an excellent program on the Battle of New Orleans
+Historic Site, gave an excellent program on the Battle of New

+Springfield, IL.
 Right - newly installed state officers:: (left

 to right) Susan Dove, Chaplain; Kathy Zimmerman, Secretary; Rose

 Wilson, Curator; Kathleen Haas, Historian/Librarian; Teri-Ellen

 Rogers, Treasurer; Mary Barringer, Vice President; and Dr.

 Kimberly Nagy, President.
 Not present was Joy Upton,

 State President Lola DeGroff with President National Ginger Apyer

 during the National Society of the War f 1812 Triennial meeting

 March 29, 2014 state meeting in Springfield, IL.